PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/297-q4-2020-progress-report.md

 Fix some M-Bit stuff to reduce programs created and fix them happening on branches.

-Hopefully shouldn\'t be much in the way of compatibility changes, but should cut down the recompilation of MicroVU0 programs due to the change in how VU0 operates and how things are going to work going forward.
+Hopefully shouldn't be much in the way of compatibility changes, but should cut down the recompilation of MicroVU0 programs due to the change in how VU0 operates and how things are going to work going forward.
 MGS3 went down from 115 (and climbing) to around 13.
 Crash Twinsanity went